-Why Partner with a Fair Trade Outsourcing Company with Low Turnover and Attrition Rates?
+Why Partner with a Fair Trade Outsourcing Company?

 Attrition rates vary by industry sector, but the outsourcing industry is a unique case.
-On the average, call center agents in the Philippines tend to leave their jobs after only a year or so of employment.
-Some organizations have even estimated the median number of months falling between 13 and 18 months.
+On average, call center agents in the Philippines leave their jobs after only a year or so of employment.
+Some outsourcing experts have even estimated the median number of months falling between 13 and 18 months.

-The younger ones — those who are unmarried and who still don’t have dependents — may leave at an earlier time, such as after only six months of working at the company.
+The younger ones — those who are unmarried and don’t have dependents — may leave at an earlier time, e.g., after only six months of working at the company.
 Most of them transfer to other outsourcing companies because of promises of higher pay, better and wider coverage of benefits, and more social and financial perks than they could get from their previous employer.

-So, why choose a fair trade outsourcing company that has lower turnover and attrition rates compared to other companies of the same size and serving nearly the same industries?
-They don’t have to charge you with costly fees or even shortchange you while working with you as your service provider just to cover the costs of losing their employees.
-Plus, companies with high attrition and turnover rates are likely to lie to you about their human resource problems.
+Moreover, fair trade outsourcing firms don’t have to charge you with costly fees or even shortchange you while working with you as your service provider just to cover the costs of losing their employees.
+In contrast, companies with high attrition and turnover rates are likely to lie to you about their human resource problems.